TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 *  SELECT, INSERT, UPDATE, DELETE

-*  CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES
+*  CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES

 It is recommended to also grant the following privileges: